HL7/davinci-ecdx/input/pagecontent/security.md

 <div markdown='1' class="new-content">
-This implementation guide inherits all of the mandatory requirements and recommendations defined in the [HRex Security & Privacy] specification.
+This implementation guide inherits all of the mandatory requirements and recommendations defined in the [HRex Security and Privacy] specification.
 Implementers **SHALL** read and adhere to the language found there.
 This includes the following topics:

 - Da Vinci Guiding Principles
 - Statutes, Regulations